Psychological Type – A Catalyst for Propelling Team Trust and Psychological Safety in Organizations

 About Psychological Safety

 Psychological Safety – describes an organizational culture wherein people feel able to speak up without fear of retribution.
-Amy Edmondson, renowned author, social science researcher and Harvard professor, defined the term as, “the belief that the work environment is safe for interpersonal risk taking.” ( The Fearless Organization, pg.8).
+Amy Edmondson, renowned author, social science researcher and Harvard professor, defined the term as, “the belief that the work environment is safe for interpersonal risk taking.”
 Tim Clark, Founder of LeaderFactor, and the creator of the 4 Levels of Psychological Safety, says it’s “an environment of rewarded vulnerability.”

 Organizations that don’t create space for their team members to be themselves – to be different, ask questions without fear of looking dumb, make mistakes without embarrassment, ask for help without retribution, take a risk, and contribute their strengths – suffer the consequences.
 An atmosphere of fear and retribution forces self-protection and silence, leading to individual pain and fatal organizational errors (see The Fearless Organization for examples of large corporate failures).